The health and wellness gurus will tell you that they meditate for two hours, exercise, and eat egg whites all before 6am.

 The second part of the inflation equation is the velocity of money.

-Let's say I give you $100,000.
+Let’s say I give you $100,000.
 You buy a new fully loaded 2021 Cadillac Escalade.
 The Cadillac dealership owner buys a new MasterCraft speed boat.
 The MasterCraft salesperson remodels his outdoor living area to include a full bar, three big screen TVs, and a new pool.
-The velocity of money in this example would be much higher.
+The velocity of money would be much higher.
 The money changes hands several times.